mohtashim-ali/course-project-the-basis/How to Run the Calculator.md

-# How to Run the Calculator
+# How to use the Calculator

 Begin by navigating to the "WalkthroughCustomInput" class!